Chelsea 4-1 Peterborough United

 Conte felt Terry was hard done by, claiming the decision was "not right".

-But the central defender clearly impeded the impressive Angol and he has now collected three of Chelsea's last six red cards.
+But the central defender - who was making his 50th FA Cup start but only his eighth appearance in all competitions this season - clearly impeded the impressive Angol and he has now collected three of Chelsea's last six red cards.

-The ex-England captain instantly put his hands on his head and protested with referee Kevin Friend to no avail.
+The ex-England captain, 36, instantly put his hands on his head and protested with referee Kevin Friend to no avail.

-There will be those who perhaps claim that such an error explains why the 36-year-old has only played eight times this season.

 Before his early bath Terry had completed 100% of his 30 passes, though he only won 20% of his duels, less than defensive partners Gary Cahill (50%) and the fit-again Kurt Zouma (60%).